Pulmonoskorpius/CSS-presentation/README.md

 # CSS-presentation
-a presentation i made in html, css, and js a while ago
+a presentation i made in html, css, and js a while ago (in polish)